-The Office of Economic and Workforce Development (OEWD), on behalf of Workforce Investment San Francisco, has prepared this biennial Strategic Local Plan modification, as required under the Workforce Innovation and Opportunity Act (29 US Code 3123).
+The Office of Economic and Workforce Development (OEWD), on behalf of Workforce Investment San Francisco, has prepared this biennial Strategic Local Plan Modification, as required under the Workforce Innovation and Opportunity Act (29 US Code 3123).
 The plan is laid out in accordance with the guidance and requirements outlined in the California Employment Development Department's Workforce Services Directive 18-01: Regional and Local Plans PY 17-21 - Two Year Modifications.

 San Francisco's Workforce Development Board (WISF), as designated by statute, has responsibility for the local workforce development system.
 WISF provides a forum for business, labor, education, government, community-based organizations and other stakeholders to work together to develop strategies to address the supply and demand challenges confronting the workforce and local economic development.
-The WISF's operational arm is the Office of Economic and Workforce Development (OEWD).
-OEWD and WISF are referred to interchangeably throughout this plan modification.
+WISF's operational arm is the Office of Economic and Workforce Development (OEWD).
+OEWD and WISF are referred to interchangeably throughout the Local Plan Modification.

-Directive 18-01 requires discussion of workforce development strategy for specific vulnerable populations: CalFRESH recipients; English language learners, the foreign born, and refugees; payment delinquent non-custodial parents; individuals with developmental or intellectual disability in competitive integrated employment; and reentry or justice-involved individuals.
+Directive 18-01 requires discussion of workforce development strategy for specific vulnerable populations in the Local Plan Modification: CalFRESH recipients; English language learners, the foreign born, and refugees; payment delinquent, non-custodial parents; individuals with developmental or intellectual disability in competitive integrated employment; and reentry or justice-involved individuals.
 Outside of the requirements of Directive 18-01 and the vulnerable populations mandated by WIOA, OEWD remains committed to serving all economically and socially vulnerable populations within the Local and Regional workforce development board areas.

-As described in the San Francisco PY 2017-2020 Strategic Local WIOA Plan ("Four Year Plan"), OEWD leverages multiple funding streams to provide full service coverage to vulnerable populations through the Access Point System which provides residents of historically-disadvantaged neighborhoods, high-barrier individuals, and special populations with citywide access to workforce development services.
-The system operates through strategic partnership with recognized community-based organizations which are best-situated to provide culturally competent and responsive workforce services.
+As described in the San Francisco PY 2017-2020 Strategic Local WIOA Plan ("Four Year Plan"), OEWD leverages multiple funding streams to provide full service coverage to vulnerable populations through the Access Point System, which provides residents of historically-disadvantaged neighborhoods, high-barrier individuals, and special populations with citywide access to workforce development services.
+The system operates through strategic partnerships with the recognized community-based organizations that are best-situated to provide culturally competent and responsive workforce services.
 This strategy has not changed since the development of the Four Year Plan and-with ongoing stakeholder engagement, outreach, and community input and planning efforts-OEWD continues to expand service delivery to vulnerable populations and communities.

 Extensive community engagement efforts helped to inform this document (Appendix A: Local Plan Modification Stakeholder Engagement).
-In addition to the "Directory of Planning Partners" provided by the state, meeting notifications were sent to over 3,000 organizations and individuals that partner with OEWD or are on the interested parties list.
+In addition to the "Directory of Planning Partners" provided by the state, OEWD sent meeting notifications to over 3,000 individuals and organizations that partner with the workforce development system or are on OEWD's interested parties list.
 This includes the WIOA core partners, program operators and other contractors, community based organizations, advocacy groups, training providers and referring agencies.
 Furthermore, OEWD made direct contact with all mandated partners in order to assure awareness of and attendance at stakeholder sessions.
-A listening session was held after business hours to provide the opportunity for public comment on the topics required for the local and regional plans.
-Public meeting notices were posted at OEWD administrative offices, at the AJCC, in the San Francisco Public Library, and on the
+A listening session was held after business hours to provide the opportunity for public comment on the topics required for the Local and Regional

-OEWD website.
+Plans.
+Public meeting notices were posted at OEWD administrative offices, the AJCC, the San Francisco Public Library, and on the OEWD website.
 Interested parties were permitted to submit planning recommendations via email in lieu of or in addition to attendance at public meetings.